 Blueberry & Mint

-Benefits: Blueberries are great little antioxidants!
+Benefits: Blueberries are great little antioxidant bombs!
 They also contain minerals that can help with blood sugar and the production of red blood cells.
-Besides it’s use as a breath freshener, mint is known to alleviate a number of issues, including nausea and headaches, which is great for morning sickness!
+Besides its use as a breath freshener, mint is known to alleviate a number of issues, including nausea and headaches (great for morning sickness!).
 Just the smell alone can ease stomach issues.
-It also aids in digestion by helping to stimulate saliva, which will break down enzymes in the food you eat, making this drink perfect for after a meal.
+It also aids in digestion by helping to stimulate saliva which breaks down enzymes in the food you eat.
+This is a perfect after-dinner drink.

 Add jalapeño for a great little kick!